 ABBOTT-JAMIESON: --and so--and that, that at one point, because you were also on this committee on institutions and minorities that AAA had set up.
-You had at other times had committee memberships.
-You were assigned to other committees in the AAA.
+You had at other times had committee

 HILL: Yes. (laughs)

 ABBOTT-JAMIESON: You were very active over the years in lots of ways, and I had a list --you know, and Association for Feminist Anthropology, which you were a cofounder of -and subsequently were a president of, and on the executive board, and that Standing Committee on Undergraduate and Graduate Education for the AAA --